hardcamls/zprize/msm-field-multiplication.md

 **2) Recursive partial multiplication**

-Then, the sub-multiplication, which are simply smaller karatsuba-ofman multiplications (up to a base case, which we'll touch on later).
+Then, the sub-multiplications, which are simply smaller Karatsuba-Ofman multiplications (up to a base case, which we'll touch on later).

 $$ z_2 = x_1 × y_0 $$